- What is IRMA all about?

 - when attributes are disclosed from different credentials: do they belong to the same person?

 The Privacy by Design foundation has freely available open source software also for this verifier role.
-It allows a webshop, or other organisation, to verify attributes from its customers, see the more detailed explanations elsewhere.
-Small webshops may wish to outsource such attribute verifications to third parties, just like they often outsource payment processing.
+It allows a webshop, or other organization, to verify attributes from its customers, see the more detailed explanations elsewhere.
+Small web-shops may wish to outsource such attribute verifications to third parties, just like they often outsource payment processing.
 This is possible, but is not ideal for privacy, since these external verifiers see many attributes.
 Such a third party may offer IRMA attribute verification as a commercial service.

 Credentials are cryptographically bound to a mobile phone, and to each other, via a personal secret cryptographic key.
-This private key is crucial for the security of the IRMA app; it must be stored securily.
+This private key is crucial for the security of the IRMA app; it must be stored securely.
 Such secure local storage is difficult on a mobile phone, since the device may be rooted or hacked.
 That is why a small but crucial part of this private key is stored outside the phone on a so-called keyshare-server that is operated by the Privacy by Design foundation.
 The IRMA PIN code is checked by the keyshare server, see the more detailed explanations elsewhere.
 Only when the PIN checks out, will the server participate with its own small part of the secret personal key, and can attributes be disclosed.
 The keyshare sever will not see the attributes themselves, nor to whom they are disclosed.

 This entire secret personal cryptographic key, and thus the cooperation of the keyshare server, is necessary for each IRMA operation, such as receiving and disclosing of attributes.
 As long as my key stays under my control, my attributes cannot be used by others.
 Thus, my attributes cannot be transferred to other user IRMA users — unless I somehow also transfer my secret key.